 Pedestrian Traffic Accident Fatalities and Wrongful Death Suits

 Not every pedestrian killed by a car or truck is grounds for a wrongful death suit.
 The specific circumstances must be taken into consideration.
 However, as Columbia wrongful death lawyers, we have seen many cases where a driver's outright negligence caused a pedestrian's death, leading to such a suit.
 If you have been involved in a pedestrian accident, or a loved one has been killed in one, please contact us to see if we can help you.
-Aaron Sachs and Associates offers a no-cost, no obligation initial consultation.
+Aaron Sachs & Associates, P.C. offers a no-cost, no obligation initial consultation.
 Call us today.Attorney meetings by appointment only